 There is what’s known as a marital exemption for statutory rape that allows a married couple to have consensual sex, even if it were illegal otherwise.
 Marriage eliminates the incapability of consent.
 That is important, but it is also important to note that even if a couple is married, and if the sex would be illegal if they were not married, if either spouse says he or she was forced to have sex with his or her spouse, that spouse could be charged with forcible rape.

-For more information on this crime, speak to our sex crimes attorneys today.
+For more information on this crime, speak to our criminal defense attorneys today.